kongou-ae/Test-Azure/README.md

 - Boot diag should be enabled
 - OS Disk Should be managed disk
-- USed NIC should be protected by NSG
+- Used NIC should be protected by NSG
+- Virtual Machine should not be stopped

 ### Disk